 To find out more about how these colleges and universities were chosen, visit the ranking methodology page.

 Michigan State University is a wonderful decision for students pursuing a Natural Resource Management degree.
-Graduates from the Natural Resource Management major at Michigan State University get 3.3% more than the standard college graduate in this field.
+Students who graduate from the Resource Management program earn an average of $38,652 in the first five years of their career and $70,219 after their first five years of their career.
 Located in East Lansing, Michigan, this university is ideal for learners who blossom in an urban atmosphere.

 Central Michigan University is a great option for students pursuing a Natural Resource Management degree.
-Students who have fun with a more slow-paced life will treasure the school's setting in the smallish town of Mount Pleasant, Michigan.
+With more than 20,000 students, this institution is one of the largest schools in the nation.